 A. The organization shall be non-commercial, non-sectarian, and nonpartisan.

 B. Neither the name of the organization nor the names of any members in their official capacities shall be used to endorse or promote a commercial concern or in connection with any partisan interest or for any purpose not appropriately related to promotion of the objectives of the organization.

 C. The organization shall not, directly or indirectly, participate or intervene (in any way, including the publishing or distributing of statements) in any political campaign on behalf of, or in opposition to, candidates for public office, or devote more than an insubstantial part of its activities to attempting to influence legislation by propaganda or otherwise.

-E. The organization shall collaborate with the Menlo Park-Atherton Education Foundation (MPAEF) to further the initiatives of the Menlo Park School District, including supporting the MPAEF’s efforts to raise funds for the school district, and will use its best efforts to plan the organization’s fundraising and communication activities so that they do not conflict with district fundraising and communication activities conducted by MPAEF.
+E. The organization shall collaborate with the Menlo Park Atherton Education Foundation (the “MPAEF”) to further the initiatives of the School District, including supporting the MPAEF’s efforts to raise funds for the School District, and will use its best efforts to plan the organization’s fundraising and communication activities so that they do not conflict with district fundraising and communication activities conducted by MPAEF.

 F. The organization may cooperate with other organizations and agencies in the fulfillment of its purpose, but persons representing the organization in such matters shall make no commitments that bind the organization.

 G. No part of the net earnings of the organization shall inure to the benefit of, or be distributable to, its members, directors, officers or other private persons, except that the organization shall be authorized to pay reasonable compensation for services rendered and to make payments and distributions in furtherance of the purposes set forth in Article II.